- (AL) - Accelerate through Leadership. As change agents, the Alliance strategic action network will take a leadership role.

 - Advocate for policies that expand the capacity of schools and CBOs to create a school culture and climate that ensures equitable opportunity and success for all students by prioritizing social and emotional learning, trauma-informed practices, and restorative justice practices.
 (AL)

-- Protect and increase funding streams that close the racial gap in education funding and that support academic achievement of all students with a primary focus on mental and behavioral health, special education, family engagement, and approaches that address barriers to learning including 21st-Century Community Learning Centers, Safe and Drug Free Schools and Communities Grants, IDEA State Grants (special education funding), Every Student Succeeds Act (ESSA) Title I Funds, ESSA Title IV Funds (for Statewide Family Engagement Centers), and the McKinney-Vento Education for Homeless Children and Youth Program.
+- Protect and increase funding streams that close the racial gap in education funding and that support academic achievement of all students with a primary focus on behavioral health, special education, family engagement, and approaches that address barriers to learning including 21st-Century Community Learning Centers, Safe and Drug Free Schools and Communities Grants, IDEA State Grants (special education funding), Every Student Succeeds Act (ESSA) Title I Funds, ESSA Title IV Funds (for Statewide Family Engagement Centers), and the McKinney-Vento Education for Homeless Children and Youth Program.
 (AP)

 - Promote policies that incentivize the use of ESSA Title II State Grants for recruitment and retention of educators of color and providing anti-racist and cultural competency professional development to educators.
 (AP)